 The Audit Committee currently consists of three members, all of whom are financially literate.
-Erik Koudstaal, CA (Chair of the Audit Committee) and J. Michael Smith, are considered independent under National Instrument 52-110 - Audit Committees ("NI 52-110").
-Ernesto Echavarria is not considered independent under National Instrument NI 52-110 as he is a an affiliated entity of the Corporation for the purposes of National Instrument NI 52-110.
+J. Michael Smith (Chair of the Audit Committee) and R. Hector MacKay-Dunn are considered independent under National Instrument 52-110 - Audit Committees ("NI 52-110").
+Ernesto Echavarria is not considered independent under NI 52-110 as he is an affiliated entity of the Corporation for the purposes of NI 52-110.